shredthaGNAR/stars/README.md

 * [mkaply/extended_color_management](https://github.com/mkaply/extended_color_management): None
 * [Pocket/extension-save-to-pocket](https://github.com/Pocket/extension-save-to-pocket): Save to Pocket is a browser extension that is used to save pages to a connected Pocket account
 * [namukang/extension-starter-kit](https://github.com/namukang/extension-starter-kit): Starter kit for building Chrome/Firefox extensions
-* [extension-js/extension.js](https://github.com/extension-js/extension.js): 🧩 Plug-and-play, zero-config, cross-browser extension development tool.
+* [extension-js/extension.js](https://github.com/extension-js/extension.js): 🧩 The cross-browser extension framework.
 * [raycast/extensions](https://github.com/raycast/extensions): Everything you need to extend Raycast.
 * [andy-portmen/external-application-button](https://github.com/andy-portmen/external-application-button): Communicate with external applications of your OS through a toolbar button or context menu item.
 * [researchdepartment/external-application-button-youtube-dl-macos-shortcut](https://github.com/researchdepartment/external-application-button-youtube-dl-macos-shortcut): this was a triumph (i couldn't get the command variant listed in the FAQs to work so i made this)